-There’s Katy who goes out for half a day and plays the piano quite nicely.
+There’s Katy, who goes out for half a day and plays the piano quite nicely.
 Then there is Mr B. Nobody knows his full name.
 He works at the local Department of Social Security and comes home quite grumpy.

 The last is Kalinka, Princess Kalinka.
 She was the only one who, at the start, was against my taking up residence in this warm and friendly house.
 Oh, by the way, my name is Miss Astra, at times they call me ‘la piastra’.